Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 ### Different platforms
 Executables have been made for MacOS and Windows
 Users of other OS should:
-1) compile MainFunction.c and call the executable "capp"
+1) compile MainFunction.c (flag -lm) and name the executable "capp"

         >> gcc MainFunction.c -o capp  -lm

 2) place the executable, capp, in the same folder as CaPP.py
 3) Run CaPP